 The best way to see the falls, however, involves a steep descent down the cliff face and a hike across the valley along Wentworth Pass that starts at the bottom of the first drop of the falls.
 Looking back from Wentworth Pass you get to see Wentworth Falls in their entirety.
 Plus, the descent down the stone steps brings you so close to the falls that you even feel the spray on your face.
 You can read my guide to walking Wentworth Pass Look Track here.

 Katoomba Falls is one of the most scenic Blue Mountains waterfalls.
-They are fed by the Kedumba River that plunges about 150 meters from the top of the cliff to the forested Jamison valley below.
+They are fed by the Kedumba River which plunges about 150 meters from the top of the cliff to the forested Jamison valley below.

 Govetts Leap Falls